lachlanjc/hackraise/README.md

     vagrant ssh -c "sudo restart helpful"

-### Using Helpful
+### Using Hackraise

-To create a new account for Helpful, click "Sign Up" on the homepage.
+To create a new account for Hackraise, click "Sign Up" on the homepage.

 ## Advanced Email Configuration